Where Ant Colonies Hide in Your House

-Ants usually live in wood or soil outside the house, and only march into your house to gather food, particularly during the spring and summer.
+Ants usually live in wood or soil outdoors, and only march into your home to gather food, particularly during the spring and summer.
 On the other hand, ants may live inside the house.
 It’s important to track down the ant colonies to identify the species and choose the right control.
-If you can find the ant colony early, you can typically prevent ants from causing serious damage to the home.
+If you can find the ant colony early, you can typically prevent its members from causing serious damage to the home.

-To find an ant colony, place food such as jelly, honey, sugar or bacon where you have seen ants, and watch the ants that show up for dinner.
+To find an ant colony, place food such as jelly, honey, sugar or bacon where you have seen ants in your house, and watch when your "guests" show up for dinner.
 They will typically create and follow the same route to and from their nest.

-University of Kentucky extension entomologist Michael Potter recommends bait for most ants.
-The feeding ants take the bait back to the nest and feed the queen and the rest of the colony.
-Just don’t spray ants with insecticides while bait is in use, even if ants appear to increase in number shortly after you set the bait.
+University of Kentucky extension entomologist Michael Potter recommends poisoned bait to take of most case of ants in the house.
+Feeding ants will take the bait back to their nest for the queen and the rest of the colony.
+Don’t spray ants with insecticides while bait is in use, even if ants appear to increase in number shortly after you set the bait.
 Spraying kills the ants that are bringing the poisoned bait back to their colony, and therefore defeats the purpose of the bait.

 In foundation walls

 Several types of ants may build nests in or around foundation walls.
-The most common are known as larger yellow ants, which rarely cause damage or eat human food.
-Pyrethrins and other spray insecticides are effective for getting rid of most foundation infestations.
+The most common, known as larger yellow ants, rarely cause damage or eat human food.
+Pyrethrins and other spray insecticides are effective for getting rid of most infestations of ants in house foundations.

 Under the concrete slab